brown-ccv/react-volume-viewer/README.md

   scale: PropTypes.string,

   /** Number of slices used to generate the model REQUIRED
-   *    slices must be a valid integer
+   *    slices must be a positive integer
    */
   slices: PropTypes.number.isRequired,